Pre-colonial trade routes in Africa: Geographical scope and timeline

 In West Africa, the trans-Saharan trade routes connected the rich gold-producing regions around the Niger River with North Africa and the Mediterranean.
 This connection allowed West African empires like Ghana, Mali, and Songhai to flourish as they traded gold, salt, ivory, and slaves for goods from the Mediterranean world, such as textiles and horses.
 Notable trading hubs such as Timbuktu, Gao, and Djenne became renowned centres of wealth, learning, and culture.
+Alongside these major trading hubs, regional trading hubs in the Sahara, such as Sijilmasa, also became important economic centers within the larger Islamic empires of North Africa.

 In East Africa, the Indian Ocean trade network linked the African coast with the Middle East, India, and Southeast Asia.
 Coastal cities like Kilwa, Mombasa, and Zanzibar emerged as major points of exchange that thrived on the trade of gold, ivory, and slaves, facilitated the flow of goods, and blended African, Arab, Persian, and Indian influences into a distinct Swahili culture.

 Caravans of camels, often termed the "ships of the desert," traversed the vast expanse of the Sahara Desert, carrying valuable commodities like salt from the Sahara to the gold-producing regions of West Africa.

 In Southern Africa, internal trade networks linked the continent's interior to its coastal areas.
 For instance, the trade routes of the Mali Empire connected the gold fields of West Africa to the Mediterranean via the Niger River.
 These routes facilitated the exchange of gold, kola nuts, and other commodities.

 The timeline of these trade networks extends from around 500 A.D., with significant activity continuing until the late 19th century.
 The networks evolved over these centuries, shaped by the rise and fall of empires, technological advancements, and shifting economic demands.
 The introduction of Islam in the 7th century profoundly influenced trade in North and West Africa.